SteffenKockel/pyduin/README.md

-# python-arduino (unreleased)
+# pyduin 0.1.dev1

 ## What?

 A pyhton wrapper for arduino.
 It consists of two parts

 * A python library for arduino, pin, pinmode
 * An arduino firmware

 ## What for?